J-A-S-M-I-N-J/the-workout-plan/README.md

   - From the source section drop-down menu, select the Main branch.
   - Once the main branch has been selected, the page provided the link to the completed website.

-- The live link could be found here: AD LINK
+- The live link could be found here: [The Workout Plan](https://j-a-s-m-i-n-j.github.io/the-workout-plan/).

 ## Credits
 ---